Skip to main content

 Habitat is not a giveaway program.
-Our homebuyers purchase their homes, building equity and long-term stability in the process.
+Our homebuyers purchase their homes, gaining equity, stability, and a brighter future.

 More than just building houses, we’re building partnerships.
 If you're ready to take the next step toward affordable homeownership, we’re ready to walk alongside you—every step of the way.